laurentj/slimerjs/docs/quick-start.rst

 Contrary to PhantomJS, SlimerJS is not (yet) headless, this is why you see this window.
 But on Linux or MacOS, you can use the tool xvfb to hide all windows opened by your script.

-You see that you have to close the window yourself.
+You see that you have to close the window by yourself.
 To close it automatically, call ``slimer.exit()`` (or ``phantom.exit()`` to be compatible with PhantomJS), at the end of your script